indika/blog/_posts/2013-10-25-cooking-with-chef.md

 I was wrong.
 Knife is a tool that you use to instruct Chef to do its job.
 Knife is a nice name, but a bit counter intuitive.
 "Knife Solo" is the specific version of the tool required for solo cooks.

-In addition, your target node needs to be prepared by Knife Solo, before it can be cooked.
+In addition, before the target node can be cooked, it needs to be prepared by Knife Solo.